Granite Gear Blaze 60 Review

 This pack has a tremendous suspension that can take on almost any load.
-Not only does the Air Current frame support a monster load, but it also has channels for warm air to escape, making it one of the more breathable back-panels in our test despite not having a trampoline style harness.
+Not only does the Air Current frame support a monster load, but it also has channels for warm air to escape, making it one of the more breathable back-panels in our test despite not having a trampoline-style harness.

-The foam used in the back-panel, lumbar area, and hip belts is firm to support the weight of a heavy pack but soft enough to be comfortable.
-The plastic frame sheet flexes easily to move well with your body, but resists buckling to a downward force, as a result, the pack feels solid on your back without any shifting or slouching.
+The foam used in the back panel, lumbar area, and hip belts is firm to support the weight of a heavy pack but soft enough to be comfortable.
+The plastic frame sheet flexes easily to move well with your body but resists buckling to a downward force.
+As a result, the pack feels solid on your back without any shifting or slouching.

-We found that the hip belt does a good job of supporting a heavily loaded pack even without a beefy frame structure that some other hip belts use.
-The shoulder straps also do a great job of supporting the weight of a heavy pack, with the lack of any breathable plushy mesh, we found both the shoulder straps and the hip belt to be somewhat sweaty on warm days.
+We found that the hip belt does a good job of supporting a heavily loaded pack even without a sturdy frame structure that some other hip belts use.
+The shoulder straps also do a great job of supporting the weight of a heavy pack; with the lack of any breathable plushy mesh, we found both the shoulder straps and the hip belt to be somewhat sweaty on warm days.

-Granite Gear does a great job of adding durability to the pack in places you need it, while keeping things otherwise simple to reduce excess weight.
+Granite Gear does a great job of adding durability to the pack in places you need it while keeping things otherwise simple to reduce excess weight.
 The Robic fabric is both lightweight and tear-resistant.
-This pack carries well whether you are loading it down with heavy climbing gear or you are heading out with a fresh resupply of food and water for a long desert crossing on the PCT.
+This pack carries well whether you are loading it down with heavy climbing gear or heading out with a fresh resupply of food and water for a long desert crossing on the PCT.

 The hip belt pockets on this pack are among the most spacious in our lineup.
-We used them for a slew of things that we wanted to keep handy and available for the hike, like map & compass, bars, chapstick, headlamp, or even a large phone or small camera.
+We used them for a slew of things we wanted to keep handy and available for the hike, like a map & compass, bars, chapstick, headlamp, or even a large phone or small camera.

 The side water bottle pockets are also enormous, easily fitting two Smartwater bottles each, and a shock cord cinches up the lip to keep everything inside from flopping around or falling out.
-The side pockets have so much space that we stored our 750ml ti-pot and a Smartwater bottle in one of them for a good portion of our testing.
+The side pockets have so much space that we stored our 750 ml ti-pot and a Smartwater bottle in one of them for a good portion of our testing.

-The stretchy mesh front pocket is narrow at the top making accessing things inside a little tricky, but overall the pocket has a great capacity.
+The stretchy mesh front pocket is narrow at the top, making accessing things inside a little tricky, but overall the pocket has a great capacity.
 We used it for stuffing our rain gear, pack cover, or light layers.